pdincau/facebook_listener/README.md

 1> subscriber:subscribe(Object, CallbackUrl, Fields).
 ```

-where all the parameters are binaries and the fiels are comma-separated (e.g. <<"feed,likes">>)
+where all the parameters are binaries and the fiels are comma-separated (e.g. `<<"feed,likes">>`)

-You can also check your current subscriptions by running_
+You can also check your current subscriptions by running:

 ```bash
 1> subscriber:subscriptions().